dancher743/stalker-coc-mods-compilation/README.md

 Optimization
 ---
 * Type `vid_restart` at the console if you are faced with _"Too many occlusion queries were issued"_ warnings.
 This command restarts the renderer
-* Add `-noprefetch` to the end of a shortcut as launch parameter.
+* Try add `-noprefetch` to the end of a shortcut as launch parameter.
 It forces the game to clear RAM
-* Add `no_staging` to the end of a shortcut as launch parameter.
+* Try add `no_staging` to the end of a shortcut as launch parameter.
 In DirectX 10/11, it will load textures directly into video memory without copying them to RAM
 * Disable "Sun shadow" in "Options", "Video" to reduce a video card load

 Screenshots